 About Ms. Gerami

-Arghavan Gerami is the Founder and Managing Director at Gerami Law Professional Corporation (‘PC’), a bilingual immigration law firm in Ottawa, Ontario.
+Arghavan Gerami is the Founder and Senior Counsel at Gerami Law Professional Corporation (‘PC’), a full-service immigration law firm in Ottawa, Ontario.
 She completed her Juris Doctor and Master of Laws at Osgoode Hall Law School, York University and was called to the Ontario Bar in 2007.
 Ms. Gerami also completed a Master of Arts at the University of Toronto and an Honours Bachelor of Arts at York University, graduating first in her class.

-Before founding Gerami Law, Ms. Gerami spent several years working in the public sector at the Ministry of Attorney General and the Department of Justice.
-She also had the privilege of serving the Honourable Mr. Justice M. Evans at the Federal Court of Appeal on immigration, refugee, and administrative law appeals.
+Before founding Gerami Law, Ms. Gerami worked at the Ministry of Attorney General and the Department of Justice.
+She also had the privilege of serving the Honourable Mr. Justice M. Evans at the Federal Court of Appeal on immigration and administrative law appeals.

-Ms. Gerami contributes to and supports the work of various organizations including, the Immigrant Women Services of Ottawa, the United Nations High Commissioner for Refugees, and the Canadian Association of Refugee Lawyers.
-She has previously served on the Board of Directors of the Ontario Bar Association, the Refugee Lawyers Association and the Canadian Bar Association.
-She has also been interviewed by national and local television stations such as the CBC and Global News, and quoted in national and local newspapers such as the Globe and Mail, National Post and the Ottawa Citizen.
-Ms. Gerami has published numerous journal articles and has participated in many speaking engagements across Canada.
+Ms Gerami has been interviewed by national and local television stations on numerous occasions, such as the CBC and Global News, and quoted in national and local newspapers such as the Globe and Mail, National Post and the Ottawa Citizen.
+Ms. Gerami has also published numerous journal articles and called on to speak at various immigration and refugee conferences and events across Canada.

 - Master of Laws, Osgoode Hall Law School, York University (2009).